Open-Data-Product-Initiative/v4.1/source/index.html.md

 ![odps-model](images/ODPS-design-v-3.0.jpg)

-If you see something missing, described inaccurately or plain wrong, or you want to comment the specification, click the button below and proceed forward.
+If you see something missing, described inaccurately or plain wrong, or you want to comment the specification, [raise an issue in Github](https://github.com/Open-Data-Product-Initiative/open-data-product-spec-dev/issues)

-<button data-tf-popup="Q1Zo6wE5" data-tf-iframe-props="title=Customer Feedback Survey" style="all:unset;font-family:Helvetica,Arial,sans-serif;display:inline-block;max-width:100%;white-space:nowrap;overflow:hidden;text-overflow:ellipsis;background-color:#FA6B05;color:#000000;font-size:17px;border-radius:3px;padding:0 28px;font-weight:bold;height:42.5px;cursor:pointer;line-height:42.5px;text-align:center;margin:0;text-decoration:none;">Raise an issue</button><script src="//embed.typeform.com/next/embed.js"></script>

 ## Document structure